kgopotsop07/Targeted-Sequencing-analysis-pipeline-for-Breast-Cancer/README.md

 ![Workflow](images/NewPipelineCapture.PNG)

+NOTE: The pipeline runs up until it detects the high confidence and correlation of your variants.

 #### *Input files*

 Your input paired-end FastQ file should independantly be processed before they are used in this pipeline.
 Programs such as [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) can help moniter and access the quality of your reads.
 For targeted sequenced data, a phred-quality score of Q30 and above is required for detecting variants at a high quality.
 If you have files with a phred-score below Q30, then you can trim off low qualty reads and remove posible adapter artifacts to reduce false positives and increase the quality of your reads.
 Programs such as [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) can help remove such files.